iamrichardjones/MiniDesignPatterns/README.md

 ##Why?
 I often mentor/coach more junior members of the software team so wanted use this project as a basis for presenting to graduates

+Please please please along with this project read more on Design Patterns

+*Code can and should be elegant*

 ##Why Gradle?
 It's as pure and simple as me not using it before :smile: I have used Maven and Ant and thought I would try the new kid on the block